koepkeca/sliceDiff/README.md

 ## Library Status

-This library is still under developemnt.
-The functions Int32SliceDiff, Int64SliceDiff, and StringSliceDiff are fully functional and have testing / benchmarking libraries
+This library is still under development.
+Function names will **not** change so you can feel free to use this for testing / production.
+[You can view the currently implemented primitive types here.] (#types)  I will add expanded benchmark tests as time permits.

 ## Notes on DRY, Interfaces and Generics in Go